simplex-chat/simplex-chat/docs/guide/app-settings.md

 ## Support SimpleX Chat

-- contribute - the link to the information about how to contribute and to donate to the project.
+- contribute - the link to information about how you can contribute and donate to the project.
 - rate the app - rate and review it on the App Store or Play Store - your feedback helps a lot.
-- star on GitHub - that also helps us grow very much.
+- star on GitHub - that also supports our growth.

 Thank you for your support!

 ## Developer tools

-This page has options that normally are only needed for app developers and can be used to debug the app in case something is not working.
+This page offers features for app developers to troubleshoot issues.

 ### Chat console

-Here you can see and use console command with the chat core.
+Here you can see and use console commands with the chat core.
 None of this information is sent over the network, this is an internal communication between different parts of the app.

 Please be careful - some of the commands can disrupt app functioning, only use them if you know what you are doing or were instructed by the team.

 **Please note**: the log in console can contain what looks like errors.
-Unless you experience any issues in the app UI, these errors should not be considered as the app malfunction - they are likely to be normal and expected behavior.
+Unless you experience any issues in the app UI, these errors should not be considered as app malfunction - these behaviors are usual.

 ### Confirm database upgrades

 This option is off by default - the app database is migrated to the new version without any confirmations.
-Starting from v4.6.2 these migrations are reversible - you can rollback to the previous version(s) of the app (not earlier than v4.6.1).
-If you want to be asked a confirmation every time database is upgraded you may enable this option - this is not recommended, as it happens almost on every app update, and should not cause any concerns.
+Starting from v4.6.2 these migrations are reversible - you can roll back to the previous version(s) of the app (not earlier than v4.6.1).
+If you want to be asked for confirmation every time database is upgraded you may enable this option - this is not recommended, as it happens almost on every app update, and should not cause any concerns.

 ### Show developer options